brevis-network/prover-network-contracts/docs/market.md

 - Derived metric missed = wins − requestsFulfilled.
 - On bid/reveal/submit, both the lifetime total and current stats-epoch buckets are updated.
 - scheduleStatsEpoch(startAt) [admin, startAt strictly greater than last start]:
-  - Sets the previous epoch’s `endAt` to `startAt` immediately (this may be in the future), then appends a new epoch starting at `startAt`.
+  - Sets the previous epoch’s `endAt` to `startAt` at scheduling time (may be in the future), then appends a new epoch starting at `startAt`.
   - If `startAt == 0` (interpreted as now), the new epoch becomes current immediately.
-Otherwise, the rollover occurs lazily on the first stats-changing action at/after `startAt`, emitting `StatsReset(newEpochId, startAt)`.
+Otherwise, rollover to the new epoch is lazy on the first stats-changing action at/after `startAt` (emits `StatsReset(newEpochId, startAt)`).
-  - Recent == stats for the latest (current) stats-epoch.
+  - Recent == stats for the current epoch.
+- popStatsEpoch() [admin]:
+  - Removes the last scheduled epoch if it has not started yet and restores the previous epoch’s `endAt` to 0.

 ---